 Social engineering attacks as ways to steal information have been around for a long time, but some of their tactics have matured and become harder to detect.

-Social engineering continues to be one of the easiest, non-technical methods for an attacker to gain a foothold into a target’s systems and/or network.
+Social engineering continues to be one of the easiest, non-technical methods for an attacker to gain a foothold into a target’s systems or network.
 Social engineering includes scareware, phishing, vishing, piggybacking, quid pro quo, and other methods that the attacker employs to gain and manipulate a person’s trust to divulge confidential information.

 - Example: This attack is extremely simple.
 The attacker can start visiting with someone who is headed toward the authorized area, and then just walk into the restricted area behind the authorized person.
 If the attacker is questioned, they can quickly make up a feasible excuse as to why they don’t have their access key with them.
 Or, the attacker can look preoccupied, or have their hands full of paperwork and a laptop when they are going through the door.
 Usually the authorized person will assist by keeping the door open so the unauthorized person can walk through.
 This is one case where good manners does not work!

-Quid pro quo is Latin for “something for something.”
-Quid pro quo works well on students who may be offered a free t-shirt, access to an online game, or even a free pizza by simply filling out a form which may ask for personal information and for the student’s school credentials.
+- Example: This tactic works well on students who may be offered a free t-shirt, access to an online game, or even a free pizza by simply filling out a form which may ask for personal information and for the student’s school credentials.

 Social engineering attacks usually only require one target to fall victim for the attacker to leverage that information for more malicious activities.
 Hopefully you have taken the proper precautions to avoid falling victim to a social engineering attack, but if you suspect you have been compromised, report it immediately to the proper channels so it can be addressed quickly to help minimize loss of information and future attacks.

 This post expands on November’s article about security incident terminology.